raspberrypi-aa/raspberrypi-aa.github.io/session2.md

   To use the interrupt features of the RPi-GPIO library, we need to upgrade to the latest version.
 Run these commands on your Raspberry Pi:
 {% highlight bash %}
   wget https://raspberry-gpio-python.googlecode.com/files/python-rpi.gpio_0.5.3a-1_armhf.deb
+  sudo easy_install pip
+  sudo pip uninstall RPi.GPIO
-  sudo deb -i python-rpi.gpio_0.5.3a-1_armhf.deb
+  sudo dpkg -i python-rpi.gpio_0.5.3a-1_armhf.deb
 {% endhighlight %}

 Once complete, you can check the installation by running:
 {% highlight bash %}
-python -c "import RPi.GPIO; print RPi.GPIO.version"
+python -c "import RPi.GPIO; print RPi.GPIO.VERSION"
 {% endhighlight %}
 You should see the value "0.5.3a" printed out.